yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/how-to-implement-a-discovery-proxy.md

 1. Program.cs dosyasını DiscoveryProxyExample projesinde açın.

-2. Aşağıdaki `using` deyimleri ekleyin.
+2. Aşağıdaki `using` deyimlerini ekleyin.

     ```csharp
     using System;